-Eye protection is required for all personnel, students, and any visitors present in locations where chemicals are handled, or where there is a possibility of eye impact injuries from failure of pressurized vessels, glassware that may shatter on impact or equipment that has rotating shafts).
+Eye protection is required for all personnel, students, staff and any visitors present in locations where chemicals are handled, stored, or where there is a possibility of eye impact injuries from failure of pressurized vessels, glassware that may shatter on impact or equipment that has rotating shafts).
 The selection of appropriate safety glasses, goggles, or goggles with a face shield, to be worn in the laboratory must be based upon the physical state, the type of operation, and the level of hazard of the chemical used.
 Safety glasses effectively protect the eye from solid materials (dusts and flying objects) but are less effective at protecting the eyes from chemical splash to the face.
 Goggles should be worn in situations where chemicals or hot (>60 degrees Celsius) liquids are handled and chemical splashes to the face are possible.
 Goggles form a liquid-proof seal around the eyes, protecting them from a splash.
 When handling highly reactive substances or large quantities of hazardous chemicals, including corrosives, poisons, and hot chemicals, goggles with a face shield should be worn.
 It is the Principal Investigator's responsibility to assure that properly -fitting, appropriate eye protection is available to all lab users, including visitors if they are allowed in the laboratory.

 Contact lenses can increase the risk of eye injury if worn in the laboratory - particularly if they are of the gas-permeable variety.
 Gases and vapors can be concentrated under these lenses and cause permanent eye damage.
 Chemical splashes to the eye can get behind all types of contact lenses.
 Once behind a lens the chemical is difficult to remove with a typical eyewash.
+When using eyewashes after a chemical exposure, begin rising eyes prior to removing contact lenses.
+Once eyes have been initially rinsed, remove contact lenses and continue rinsing for the full 15 minutes.
+Seek medical attention and dispose of contact lenses.
 For these reasons it is recommended that prescription glasses (not contact lenses) be worn in laboratories.
 If they are worn, the use of chemical splash goggles is recommended.
 Some safety glasses and goggles can accommodate prescription glasses and should be used when possible.
 The use of lasers or welding requires special protective eyewear.
 Consult with EH&S if you need help with choosing the correct eye protection.